-Maharajah Sawai Madho Singh II built Rajendra Pol along with Mubarak Mahal which explains the similarity in architectural styles and theme of both structures.
-Rajendra Pol connects Mubarak Mahal with Sarvato Bhadra.
+Maharajah Sawai Madho Singh II built Rajendra Pol along with the Mubarak Mahal which explains the similarity in architectural styles and theme of both structures.
+Rajendra Pol connects the Mubarak Mahal with Sarvato Bhadra.

 - Arms & Armoury Museum / Sileh Khana

 This museum is in the north-west corner of the Mubarak Mahal square.
 There are many interesting arms and weapons on display in this museum used by erstwhile rulers of Jaipur.